namespace-ee/django-rest-framework-sideloading/README.rst

 It is ``required`` to define and indicate primary relationship in ``sideloadable_relations`` dict

-Common Example of using library in ViewSet
+Example of using mixin in ViewSet

 .. code-block:: python